 X-Wing is about as detailed and enjoyable as they come, despite being the toughest of the tough.
 Star Wars fan or no, there’s some great combat to be had here.
 And though this first game was a strong start, the series has plenty of room for improvement.

 NOTE: This is the stand-alone jewel case release of the updated version originally created for the X-Wing Collector Series.
-The original DOS version has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
+Released in 1998, the executable is called X-wing 95.
+The original DOS version also has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
 Make sure you know which one you’re buying.

 Classic space sim, genre-defining, highly recommended, etc, etc.

 Joystick required, awfully difficult, 120+ missions means your friends will miss you.